Vipin675/Vipin675.github.io/blogs/library-management-system/index.md

 I do find biolerplate code for library_member, library_membership docType which I created later on.

+Also later I realise that the custom option was enable that should be disabled for "Has web view" to work and when I save article doctype begin to show in doctype folder

 ---

 ## Doctype Features

-In the previous chapter, we created the Article doctype.
+Previously we created the Article doctype.
 Let's see what other features we can customize.

 ## Naming